gitops-working-group/gitops-working-group/PRINCIPLES.md

 ## Scope

-GitOps concerns the verifiable behaviour of computer systems and their interfaces.
+GitOps concerns the interaction between humans and technical systems, and between technical systems.
+GitOps is not concerned with processes of human decision making or organisation, only how human decisions about technical systems are recorded and applied.
+It is a structured process through which technical systems can be modified reliably.

-Specifically, GitOps is _not_ about human processes, and is not intended as a model for judging human organisational designs and operational practices.
+GitOps is _not_ intended as a model for judging human organisational designs.

 The GitOps principles are to be used as guiding principles in the development of modern software and system operations.
 They do not form a concrete specification.

-The GitOps principles are a direction, not a destination.
+The GitOps principles are a _direction_, **not** a _destination_.
 They should be applied pragmatically.
-For example, whilst desirable to apply them strictly to an entire software systems, they can also be applied loosely to selected parts of larger systems as part of a progressive adoption.
+For example, whilst desirable to apply them strictly to an entire systems, they can also be applied selectively to sub-systems as part of a progressive adoption.

 ## The GitOps Principles